redpesk-core/afb-app-manager/docs/permissions.md

 The proposal here is to specify a naming scheme for permissions that allows the system to be as stateless as possible.
-The current current specification includes in the naming of permissions either the name of the bound binding when existing and the level of the permission itself.
-Doing this, there is no real need for the framework to keep updated a database of installed permissions.
+The current specification includes in the naming of permissions either the name of the bound binding when existing and the level of the permission itself.
+Doing this, there is no real need for the framework to keep installed permissions in a database.

 The permission names are [URN][URN] of the form: